raystack/compass/docs/reference/configuration.md

 # Configurations

-This page contains reference for all the application configurations for Columbus.
+This page contains reference for all the application configurations for Compass.

 ## Table of Contents